Spandan752/PRODIGY_DS_02/README.md

 6. **Correlation Analysis:** The correlation between different variables is calculated and visualized using a heatmap to identify relationships between features.

-## Files and Directories

-- `data/`: Contains the dataset files (`train.csv`, `test.csv`, `gender_submission.csv`).
-- `notebooks/`: Jupyter notebooks for different stages of the analysis.
-- `images/`: Images used in the README or notebooks.
-- `README.md`: The main project documentation you're currently reading.

-## Usage

-To explore this project, follow these steps:

-1. Clone the repository to your local machine.
-2. Install the necessary libraries listed in the `requirements.txt` file.
-3. Navigate to the directory and open the Jupyter notebooks in a compatible environment.
-4. Execute the code cells to perform the analysis step by step.

 ## Dependencies

 The project requires the following dependencies: